Well, Why WOW?

 Living in the Midst of a Paradigm Shift

 Throughout history, there have been times when growth in raw information and its mature spriritual sibling, human wisdom, have been rapid and profound, especially given the SYNERGISTIC effect that sometimes kicks in among different strands of enterprise and thought.
 One example is the Web, version 2.0, as it's called, which is characterized by the already powerful infrastructure of the internet, on which programmers and entrepreneurs have created services, with high availability, security, and high levels of peer-to-peer unmediated (or dis-intermediated, if you prefer) communication and commerce.
 Also powerful is the community-building and community-enhancing aspects of this global resource.
-Think of how much detailed reference material is available now, and how powerful that is.
-Think of the hand-held device such as the PDA or cell phone, connected to that global, standards-based, highly available network.
-Think of how you can store files, send movies and documents to anyone in the world, and build web sites like this to get your opinion heard, and visit other sites, to give your opinion.
-Think of the social impact of these factors.
-Think, think, think.
-And don't be afraid.
-Note also the arguments that a SMALL percentage of the population can have significant, decisive effects.

-We are undergoing a lot of spiritual and physical environment/infrastructure change.
 In the Borderland region of CDEIS.COM, you will find engaging, and dare we say, persuasive evidence about this world that is not common knowledge, and has not made it into the popular understanding - yet.
-This evidence is enlightening, sometimes frightening, often awe-inspiring.
-Take a chance and visit our neighbor page.
+This region also explains why popular acceptance of borderland phenomena is never to be attained, for reasons that are compelling to powerful people.